proglang/proglang.github.io/src/teaching/24ss/compiler-construction.md

 For this purpose, we have started our own fork of the book, which we will be updating during the semester to use RISC-V instead of x86 instructions.

-Our version of the book is available on the [Github Releases][book] page.
+Our version of the book is available on the [GitHub Releases][book] page.
 Simply download the `book.pdf` file for the most recent release.

 To get notified on new releases, we recommend to push the *watch*-button on the